NihaalManaf/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running.
 Alternatively, you can use the `import` and `export` commands.
 2. **If you minimise the Help Window or Import Preview Window**, attempting to open them again (using `help` command, `F1`, or `F7`) will not create a new window.
 The remedy is to manually restore the minimised window.

 ---

+## Glossary

+This glossary defines key terms used throughout this user guide to help you understand OnlySales better.

+**Address Book**: The collection of all your contacts stored in OnlySales.
+This is saved as a JSON file (`addressbook.json`) in the `data` folder.

+**CLI (Command Line Interface)**: A text-based way to interact with OnlySales by typing commands instead of clicking buttons with a mouse.

+**Contact**: A person's information stored in OnlySales, including their name, phone number, email, address, status, and tags.

+**Export**: The process of copying all your contact data to your clipboard in JSON format, which can then be pasted elsewhere or imported into another OnlySales installation.

+**Import**: The process of loading contact data from your clipboard (in JSON format) into OnlySales, replacing your current address book.

+**Index**: A number that identifies the position of a contact in the displayed list.
+For example, if you see a list of contacts, the first one has index 1, the second has index 2, and so on.

+**JSON (JavaScript Object Notation)**: A text-based data format used by OnlySales to store contact information.
+It's human-readable and can be edited manually if needed.

+**Prefix**: A short code followed by a colon (like `n:`, `p:`, `e:`) used in commands to specify what type of information you're providing.
+For example, `n:` means name, `p:` means phone number.

+**Status**: A label that indicates the current state of a contact in your sales pipeline.
+OnlySales supports six statuses: Contacted, Uncontacted, Busy, Rejected, Accepted, and Unreachable.

+**Tag**: A keyword or label you can assign to contacts for easier categorization and searching.
+A contact can have multiple tags.

+**Template**: A pre-written email message associated with a specific contact status.
+You can customize templates and copy them to use in your email communications.

+---